198-Makara-Render-North.jpg

 Located on the eastern side, this zone allows riders to carry momentum from the start hill into the jump lines.
 This layout supports a natural progression and ensures separation between beginner riders and those moving at higher speed, improving both safety and flow.

-Final Design
+Design

 The final layout for the Mākara Peak Skills Park balances progression, safety, and rider enjoyment while making the most of the available space within site constraints.
 Features are strategically grouped to support skill development from beginner to expert levels, with clearly defined trail zones, dedicated return paths, and an open area for free practice.